 Torres is a full-time professional artist who received his MFA in painting from the New York Academy of Art (cum laude).
 He trained with renowned realists’ artists such as Steven Assael and Vincent Desiderio.
 Torres was the head studio assistant for the nationally known portrait painter Sharon Sprung for seven years at the Art Students League of New York.
 He has trained with the realist painters Bennett Vadnais and Andrew Reiss.
 His work has been exhibited in venues such as the Gaston County Museum, Dallas, NC, The Cape Cod Museum of Art, Cape Cod, MA., The Katonah Museum of Art, Katonah, NY, the Reading Public Museum, Reading, PA, the Queens Museum of Art, NYC, the Mint Museum of Art, Charlotte, NC, Flushing Town Hall, NYC (A Smithsonian Institution Affiliate) and Sotheby’s Auction House, NYC.
-He won a 2018 Mecklenburg Regional Artist Grant.
-In 2023 he will have two back-to-back one-person exhibitions at the Hickory Museum of Art in Hickory, NC and at the Popp Martin Art Gallery in Charlotte, NC.
-He is an Art Instructor at Central Piedmont Community College in Charlotte, NC.
+In 2018 he won a Mecklenburg Regional Artist Grant.
+His current one-person exhibition is at the Hickory Museum of Art in Hickory, NC.
+This will be followed in early 2024 by another one-person show at the Popp Martin Art Gallery in Charlotte, NC.
+He is an Art Professor at Central Piedmont Community College in Charlotte, NC.
 Torres paints almost every day in a nearly 1000 square foot art studio in Huntersville.
 NC.